Tejsai973973/GUESS_NUMBER/README.md

 5. Click **Restart 🔁** to start a new round anytime.

 ## Features
-- 🎲 New random number each game
+- New random number each game
-- 🎨 Dynamic hints with color-coded feedback
+- Dynamic hints with color-coded feedback
-- 📊 Attempts counter to track your progress
+- Attempts counter to track your progress
-- 📱 Clean, mobile-friendly design
+- Clean, mobile-friendly design

 ## Run Locally (Optional)
 1. Download the `index.html` file from this repository.
-2. Open it in any modern web browser.
+2. Open it in any web browser.
 3. Play and enjoy!